Associate Professor, Electrical and Computer Engineering

 - Computational electromagnetic analysis

-- Computer-aided design of microwave and photonic devices
+- Computer-aided design and development of microwave and photonic devices

 - Materials and device characterization at microwaves

 - E. Semouchkina, R. Duan, G. Semouchkin, and R. Pandey, “Sensing Based on Fano-Type Resonance Response of All-Dielectric Metamaterials”, Sensors, Special Issue “Metamaterial-Inspired Sensors”, v.
 15, no. 4, p.
 9344-9359, 2015.